 Selection of transactions over the ten past years

-In the beginning of 2017 Duroc acquired International Fibres Group with payment in newly issued shares in Duroc.
-The holding in Waterman Group was sold following a public tender offer.
-For Traction this meant a total bid value of MSEK 85 and an earnings effect of just short of MSEK 40.
-Shares in Nilorn were sold for MSEK 67, whereby ownership was reduced to 24 percent of capital and 57 percent of the votes.
-The holding in Banking Automation Ltd was sold, with a positive effect on earnings.
+In the beginning of 2017 Duroc International acquired Fibres Group with payment on newly issued stock in Duroc.
+The holding in Waterman Group was sold after a public offer, which as far as Traction is concerned meant a bid value of just short of MSEK 85 and an earnings effect in 2017 of MSEK 40.
+Shares in Nilörngruppen were sold for MSEK 67, which reduced ownership to 24 percent of capital and 57 percent of votes.
+The holding in Banking Automation Ltd was sold towards the end of 2017.
 Traction has been a part owner of Banking Automation Ltd since 1986.
-The change in value of active listed holdings was 29 percent.
-The holdings in Drillcon (82 percent) and Softronic (71 percent) out-performed.
-A weak development in the Ankarsrum companies burdened the result by a total of MSEK 60 during 2017.
-A strong financial position with just short of 1.2 billion SEK in the form of cash and cash equivalents and interest-bearing investments.
-The holding in Eitech was sold in the beginning of January after approval by the competition authority in Sweden.
-Traction also became a new major shareholder in Mönsterås Metall, who acquired Ankarsrum Die Casting in February 2018.
+Strong stock price performance in Drillcon (82 percent) and Softronic (71 percent) made a positive contribution to earnings.
+A weak development in the Ankarsrum companies burdened results with a total of MSEK 60 during 2017.
+The financial position remains strong with almost SEK 1.2 billion in the form of cash, cash equivalents and interest- bearing investments.
+The return on listed active holdings was 29 percent and the return on other listed shares was 13 percent.

 Traction reported its best result ever in the amount of MSEK 401, equivalent to a return of 19 percent.
 MSEK 30 was invested in Eitech Holding AB in the form of shares and loans, equivalent to 10 percent of the capital and 4 percent of the votes.
 New chief executives were appointed in Duroc and in Drillcon.
 All shares in Nordic Camping & Resort were sold after a tender offer from Norwegian venture capital firm Norvestor Equity AS.
 Gradually increased ownership in Waterman Group during the year brought our stake from 11 percent to about 16 percent.
 Shares in Nilorn were sold for MSEK 79, reducing ownership to 31 percent of capital and 61 percent of the votes.
 Acquired 8 percent of the capital and 4 percent of the votes in Poolia thus becoming the company’s second largest owner, also gaining representation on the company’s election committee.
 Strong share price performance in Nilorn (99%), BE Group (40%) and Hifab Group (36%) contributed positively to results.
 Nilorn and OEM International recorded record results.
 Ankarsrum Motors was revalued by MSEK –25 due to weaker performance.
 The return on other shareholdings amounted to 45 percent.
 Negative deposit interest rates prompted us to invest most of Traction’s liquid funds in short-term interest-bearing investments with a marginally positive return.
 Strong financial position with more than SEK one billion in the form of cash and cash equivalents and interest-bearing investments.
 Just after the end of the year 2016, Duroc acquired International Fibres Group with payment in newly issued stock in Duroc.